isaacb98/IA_final/README.md

 # Information Arhcitecture Final Overview

+Questions that we are trying to answer with this project

+1. How to choose restaurant based on cleanliness and rating?
+2. Does a bad government health grading condemn a restaurant to failure?
+3. Does a good government health grading ensure a good customer experience?

 ### Step 1 - Define the problem

 Our group identified a need to gather data on the health ratings of restaurants in Manhattan and their corresponding Yelp reviews in order to determine if the health rating provided by the government was correlated to the customers enjoying more or less the restaurant.